-If one wants to have an absence of contradictions, absence of duality, there must be one entity, one being.
+If one wants to have an absence of contradictions, the absence of duality, there must be one entity, one being.
 If one has experience which is an object (mind), there is a contradiction between subject and object, for "mind” is an object.

-The duality is reality on the standpoint of the false self (ego or body as Self).
+The duality is a reality from the standpoint of the false self (ego or body as Self).
 The duality is a mere mirage on the base of the true self, which is formless consciousness.
 This understanding comes only to the serious seeker, who has a real urge to know the ultimate truth, which is beyond the all the teachings and teachers.
 There is neither teaching, nor teacher, nor a student in the realm of truth.

 Different paths will not converge to the same Ultimate Reality because they are based on the false self.
-They are not the different stages in the same path.
+They are not the different stages on the same path.
 People fight about the differences and the greatness of their chosen paths but only through wisdom one can realize the Ultimate Reality.

 One has to have a perfect understanding and march ahead, surely and steadily, towards that Ultimate Reality, which is consciousness or Brahman or Christ or Buddha.
-One becomes limited to the concepts, names and forms within the waking or the dream.
+One becomes limited to the concepts, names, and forms within the waking or the dream.
 Waking or dream originates from the soul.

 The soul is the true self.
 The soul is in the form of consciousness.
 Realizing the consciousness as the true self is truth realization.
 The consciousness is formless, limitless, permanent and unchanging, and by its nature non-dual and universal.
 The consciousness is the formless knower of the mirage (universe) which comes and goes.